QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 ![Filtered output](images/approved-path.png)

-Approved path filters may be bypassed by prepending the approved path to the payload and then performing directory traversal from that location Approved path filters are often combined with a non-recursive search and replace filter and/or a character blacklist filter.
-Including recursive payloads and/or URL encoding may be a good idea.
+Approved path filters may be bypassed by prepending the approved path to the payload and then performing directory traversal from that location Approved path filters are often combined with a non-recursive search and replace filter and/or a character blacklist filter. **Including recursive payloads and/or URL encoding may be a good idea**.

 **Examples:**